Clean energy potential of coal regions in Bulgaria, Greece, Romania, Slovenia: EU report

 Seven regions show a medium potential (Slow Decarbonizing Employment Potentia-SDEP) which means they have a significant shot at decarbonization, but by 2030 the number of jobs created would be below 90% of the coal-related ones now.
 The potential could only be fully realized by 2050.
 The group includes region Vest in Romania.

-In the remaining seven areas the potential (Restricted Decarbonizing Employment Potential – RDEP) may not be enough to offset the employment in current activities.
+In the remaining seven areas the potential (Restricted Decarbonizing Employment Potential – RDEP) may not be sufficient to offset the loss of current jobs.
 Here are Dytiki Makedonia (Greece), Sud-Vest Oltenia (Romania), and Yugoiztochen (Bulgaria).

 The focus in the report was on energy technologies from wind, solar photovoltaics and geothermal sources, bioenergy and power plants with carbon capture.